 Our annual reports

 Click the cover image to download the annual report as a PDF file.
 If you would like higher resolution files to reproduce any of the articles or images, please contact our media team.

 Research in quantum information science in Singapore was initiated in 1998 by Kwek Leong Chuan, Lai Choy Heng, Oh Choo Hiap and Kuldip Singh as a series of informal seminars at the National University of Singapore.
-The seminars attracted local researchers and resulted in the formation of the Quantum Information Technology Group, informally referred to in Singlish as "quantum lah" (you can read more about this expression here).
+The seminars attracted local researchers and resulted in the formation of the Quantum Information Technology Group, informally referred to in Singlish as "quantum lah" (read more about the expression 'lah').